$SO(N)_2$ Braid group representations are Gaussian: Introduction

-The ``only if" part of the conjecture has been confirmed for a set of generating objects in the categories associated with quantum groups at roots of unity (see \cite{Rarg}), and the ``if" part for all such quantum group categories except for two infinite families: $\Ca(\so_N,2N)$ for $N$ odd and $\Ca(\so_N,N)$ for $N$ even.
+For the class of categories $\Ca(\g,\ell)$ associated with quantum groups at roots of unity the ``only if" part of the conjecture has been confirmed (see \cite{Rarg}); more precisely, it was shown that for any object $X$ in a fusion category $\Ca(\g,\ell)$ for which $\FPdim(X)^2\not\in\Z$ the associated braid representations have infinite image.
+Conversely, for simple objects $X$ in $\Ca(\g,\ell)$ for which $\FPdim(X)^2\in\Z$ the only remaining open cases are in $\Ca(\so_N,2N)$ for $N$ odd and $\Ca(\so_N,N)$ for $N$ even.
 We will adopt the uniform notation $SO(N)_2$ for these two families (this notation conforms with the physics literature, where the subscript $2$ is the level).
 For $N$ odd, the (fundamental) spinor object $S\in SO(N)_2$ has dimension $\sqrt{N}$, whereas for $N$ even the two (fundamental) spinor objects $S_\pm\in SO(N)_2$ have dimension $\sqrt{N/2}$.
 In particular, Conjecture \ref{mainconj} predicts that the $\B_n$ representations associated with these have finite image.
-This has been verified for $N\leq 8$ using low rank coincidences and when $\sqrt{N}$ or $\sqrt{N/2}$ are integral, by appealing to the results of \cite{ERW}, see \cite{NR}.
-For general $N$, the braid group representations are not explicitly described--while one does have an action of $\B_n$ on any centralizer algebra $\End(X^{\ot n})$ there is no braid group algebra description for $X=S$ or $X=S_{\pm}$.
-Indeed such a description is not possible since the braid group image does not in general generate these centralizer algebras.